 All tutors, students and visitors are encouraged to participate in rapid lateral flow testing in the interest of everybody's safety, however, this is not a mandatory requirement.
 Test kits are readily available locally or from https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests

-This course is suitable for absolute beginners and will start with the very basics, so no prior knowledge is needed.
+What you already need to know This course is suitable for absolute beginners and will start with the very basics, so no prior knowledge is needed.

 To make the most of this course, learners should have access to a digital SLR camera.
 A hybrid or bridge camera would also be suitable for this course.
 When enrolling, please give the ACRES office details of your camera to be passed to the tutor before the start of the course.